Miami Marlins' minor-league affiliate outdraws major-league team

 The Miami Marlins failed to put an exciting product to start the 2018 season and the lack of fan support at the ballpark started to show even just nine games into their home schedule.

 The Marlins, who lost to the New York Mets at their home park 4-1, drew in 6,150 fans for the Wednesday night game in 75-degree weather.
-Oddly enough, the team’s Double-A minor league affiliate Jacksonville Suns held its home opener the same night and drew 6,960 fans in slightly cooler temperatures.
+Oddly enough, the team’s Double-A minor league affiliate Jacksonville Jumbo Shrimp held its home opener the same night and drew 6,960 fans in slightly cooler temperatures.

 Miami only had 19,669 total fans in attendance for its home stand against the Mets – who have jumped out to 10 wins in its first 11 games to start the season.
 Marlins Park itself can seat 36,742 people.